llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           `private` for a loop control variable and any *exp* data clause other than `private` or `reduction` on a combined directive.
+* Additional details about data attribute support for subarrays, member expressions, and C++ `this` appear in `README-OpenACC-status.md`.

 ### Reductions ###